 Excited about your new 4K TV and new UHD movie purchase?
 Not sure what all the hype is about?

-4K/UHD offers an amazing picture and sound that provides the best viewing experience available today.
+4K UHD offers an amazing picture and sound that provides the best viewing experience available today.
 You might have noticed some movies look better than others on your big screen.
 It turns out some movies have just been upscaled to 4K and have cheated the quality a bit.
-Some movies while filmed/shot in 4K (or even 6K!) had all of the post-processing done at the same level of the old Blu-ray standard (2K/1080p).
-Studios rescanned these movies at 4K and are trying to pass them off as true 4K when in reality many special effects shots and sometimes the entire movie only has the quality of 2K/1080p.
+Some movies while filmed/shot in 4K (or even 8K!) had all of the editing and post-production work done at the same level of the old Blu-ray standard (2K/1080p).
+Occasionally, studios use the same 2K transfer as the previous release and they to pass them off as 4K when in reality most special effects shots and sometimes the entire movie only has the quality of 2K/1080p.